 During this ongoing crises, we remain focused on the health and well-being of our employees, our customers, and our communities.
 This situation remains fluid and we are committed to keeping you informed.
 We will continue to work diligently with, and follow the guidelines of local authorities so that when the environment improves we can resume full service.

-As of right now, we are still open Mon, Wed, Thurs, Fri and Sat. offering curbside assistance.
+As of right now, we are still open 6 days a week offering curb side assistance and only one family at a time may shop inside our retail store.
 Please call (615) 773-1930 once you arrive and a staff member will come out to your vehicle and provide assistance.
 In addition to keeping our work areas clean, we are sanitizing all counters, doors, handles, etc. We have informed our staff that if they do not feel well, they are to stay home.
 We ask the same of our customers.
 We will stay after hours to assist you, just give us a call.

 Of course, the answer to this question depends largely on the weather we are experiencing in a given year.
 However, generally speaking pools are usually opened between the beginning of April and the end of May.
 The landscaping surrounding your pool is also something to consider.
 If you have blooming plants and trees near your pool, it is best to let them shed before opening.